Linaro/squad/README.rst

 * ``job_url``: URL pointing to the original test run.
 * ``resubmit_url``: URL that can be used to resubmit the test run.

+If a metadata JSON file is not submitted, the above fields can be submitted as POST parameters.
+If a metadata JSON file is submitted, no POST parameters will be considered to be used as metadata.

-Other fields must be submitted.
+When sending a proper metadata JSON file, other fields may also be submitted.
 They will be stored, but will not be handled in any specific way.

 CI loop integration (optional)
 ------------------------------